 "We must set the blazes then." he told his compatriots.

 They lit the bottles they'd prepared and stood hefting them at the great house.
-The flames went out as they flew towards the house.
-The bottles fell harmlessly to the porch of the house leaking a potent mixture of aether and candle oil.
+The flames flicked and then went out as they flew.
+The bottles fell harmlessly to the porch of the house leaking a potent mixture of ether and candle oil.

 "Hmmmm.
-We seem to have some difficulty." the reader said aloud attempting to sound knowledgeable of the craft of chemistry.
+We seem to have some difficulty with the alchemical pyristics..." the reader said aloud attempting to sound knowledgeable of the craft of chemistry.

 The men tried a second time tossing their bottle grenades at the house and upon impact the flames died, leaking the liquid on the porch once again.
 It quickly evaporated.

-"Well it seems that we are going to have to come into the house and get you with fire arms and sabres if necessary." the man said trying to sound menacing but clearly nowhere near as such.
+"Well it seems that we are going to have to go come the house and get you with hand canons and sabres if necessary." the man said trying to sound menacing.

-She watched their line and she could see that they had spread out too thin.
+She watched their line and she could see that they had spread themselves too thin.
 They weren't close enough to each other to maintain visual contact with each other in the fog.
 A crucial mistake that Exeter had obviously missed in his Wytch Hunter training program.
 He had kept them in pairs, thinking that grouping them together as such would offer them protection against one Wytch.
-He was wrong.

 A giant shadow leapt from his peripheral vision knocking him onto his back, absent of breath.
 He struggled under the enormous paw which held him in place, purposely keeping pressure on his chest so that he could not breath or make a sound.
 The tremendous beast watched the other three as they continued unaware of their missing companion.
-When they were more than ten feet away, beast turned to its prey.
-He had struggled to pull his arquebus from his belt.
-There was a tremendous crashing sound which too was masked by the fog like his unheard scream.
+When they were more than ten feet away, the beast turned to its prey.
+He had struggled to reach his arquebus on the ground a few feet away.
+There was a tremendous crashing sound which too was masked by the fog, like his unheard scream.
 The man had accidentally shot himself in the arm as he'd grasped the hand canon.
 His eyes watered profusely as he tried to scream.
 The shadow cat ignored the man under its paw momentarily keeping its eye on the three who'd continued.
 When it was confident they were far enough it lifted its paw.
 Its prey let forth a tremendous scream and quickly ran out of air.